Bile Acid Synthesis, Metabolism, and Biological Functions

 Hepatic Secretion of Bile Acids

-Bile salts are secreted from hepatocytes, into the bile canaliculi, via the action of the bile salt export protein (BSEP).
+Bile salts are secreted from hepatocytes, into the bile canaliculi, via the action of the bile salt export protein (BSEP) in conjunction with MRP2 (multidrug resistance associated protein 2, MRP2).
 BSEP is a member of the ATP-binding cassette (ABC) family of transporters and as such is encoded by the ABCB11 gene.
-The ABC11 gene is located on chromosome 2q31.1 and is composed of 30 exons that encode a 1321 amino acid protein.
+MRP2 is also a member of the ABC family of transporters and as such is encoded by the ABCC2 gene.

 Transport of phospholipids into the canaliculi requires the transporter ABCB4.
 ABCB4 is also known as multi-drug resistance protein 3 (MDR3, a member of the P-glycoprotein family of transporters).
-The ABCB4 gene is located on chromosome 7q21.12 and is composed of 34 exons that generate three alternatively spliced mRNAs, each of which encode distinct protein isoforms.

 Some free cholesterol is also transported out of hepatocytes into the canaliculi via the action of the obligate heterodimeric transporter ABCG5/ABCG8.
 The transport of cholesterol via this complex also requires ABCB4.
 The ABCB4 requirement is consistent with the known actions of phospholipids in the bile canaliculi functioning as a sink to accept cholesterol transported out by ABCG5/ABCG8.
 Each of these hepatic lipid transporters is critical for normal hepato-biliary function since mutations in any of the genes encoding the transporters have been shown to be associated with cholestatic liver diseases.
 These transport defects result in the accumulation of toxic levels of bile salts within the hepatocytes resulting in liver failure.